dlanileonardo/dotfiles/README.md

 $ ./install.sh
 ```

-* This script override all files conflicted.
+* This script will override all files conflicted.